Are you trying to connect your phone with your car radio and play music from the phone over to the car speakers?

 - Plug and play solution.

-- Compatible with Audi AMI, Mercedes Media Interface and VW MDI or any other cars with the original or aftermarket iPod integration installed that has a 30 pin iPod connector.
+- Compatible with Audi AMI, Mercedes Media Interface and VW MDI, or any other cars with the original or aftermarket iPod integration installed with a 30 pin iPod connector.

 - Wireless connection via Bluetooth with any Apple device with automatic re-connection, no need to manually plug in your iPod every time.
 Featuring Airplay and A2DP Bluetooth